chadcwilliams/brainstormChallengeSubmission/README.md

 ## EEG Feature Extraction
 To extract EEG features for classification in this project, we began by conducting Fast Fourier Transforms (FFT) on each trial of the pre-processed data for each electrode and participant.
 From these data, we averaged across trials and then extracted averaged alpha power (8 to 13.5 Hz) for four quadrants of the head: frontal left (F7 electrode), frontal right (F8 electrode), parietal left (P7 electrode), and parietal right (P8 electrode).

-Following this, we determined two EEG features of interest: frontal alpha asymmetry and parietal alpha asymmetry - these analyses were roughly in line with EEG literature classifying depression, such as the work of Koo et al., 2019.
-For each measure, we took the difference between the left and right quadrants (right minus left) and normalized by their sum:
+Following the extraction of alpha power, we determined two EEG features of interest: frontal alpha asymmetry and parietal alpha asymmetry - these analyses were roughly in line with EEG literature classifying depression, such as the work of Koo et al., 2019.
+For each measure, we took the difference between the left and right quadrants (right minus left), normalized by their sum:

 $$ EEGFeature = {RightAlphaPower - LeftAlphaPower \over RightAlphaPower+LeftAlphaPower}$$

-The same procedure was followed for both T1 and T3 and then we created a difference between T1 and T3, again normalized by their sum:
+The alpha assymetry extraction procedure was followed for both T1 and T3 and then we created a difference between T1 and T3, again normalized by their sum:

-$$ EEGFeature_{Difference} = {EEGFeatures_{Tx} - EEGFeatures_{T1} \over EEGFeatures_{Tx} + EEGFeatures_{T1}} $$
+$$ EEGFeature_{Difference} = {EEGFeatures_{T3} - EEGFeatures_{T1} \over EEGFeatures_{T3} + EEGFeatures_{T1}} $$

-In total, our procedures left us with two EEG features for each participant, which were then used as predictors in DARTS.
+In total, our procedure left us with two EEG features per participant, which were then used as predictors in DARTS.

 ## Differentiable Architecture Search
   We then used these EEG features as predictors in a Differentiable Architecture Search (DARTS; Liu et al., 2019; Musslick et al., 2021).
 This approach results in an interpretable equation that maps the predictors (here, EEG features) to the classification outcomes via a computation graph.
 The advantage of this approach is that the resulting equation is explicit and thus interpretable, in contrast to black-box approaches such as neural networks.